Posting to WordPress: A Beginner’s Guide to Adding a New Post in WordPress

-To add a featured image, head to Settings -> Post -> Featured image -> Set featured image.
-You’ll be directed to the Media Library, where you’ll be able to pick an image.
+To add a featured image, open your post editing screen.
+Head to Settings → Post → Featured image, and click Set featured image.
+It will direct you to the MediaLibrary, where you can pick an image.

-The image you’ve selected can be edited using the tools on the right side of the Media Library.
-Along with the options to change the alt text, caption, and description of the image.
-If you feel like changing the featured image, click on the Replace Image button under the Settings section.
+The image you select can be edited using tools on the right side of the Media Library.
+You can also change the alt text, caption, and image description.

 Adding Categories and Tags

 Implementing post categories and tags is essential for SEO and organizing the WordPress website.
 It’s also excellent for user experience, as visitors can easily locate other WordPress posts within a topic.

 Categories cover the general topics of the blog.
 Meanwhile, WordPress tags are more specific to the individual post.
 For example, when writing a recipe for a blog post, the tag would be similar to “pasta recipes” and the category would be “recipes”.